-Why is mental health awareness at work so important?
+The importance of mental health awareness at work

-In normal circumstances, we all have tough times when we feel low, stressed or frightened.
+We all have tough times when we feel low, stressed, or frightened.
 Usually, those feelings pass, but sometimes they develop into anxiety or depression.
-And some people have more complex, long-term mental health conditions, such as an eating disorder, bipolar disorder or schizophrenia.
+Some people have more complex, long-term mental health conditions, such as an eating disorder, bipolar disorder, or schizophrenia.
 All of these can affect our ability to engage and perform at work at a consistently high level.

 Good mental health enables us to thrive.
 As individuals we understand this and now business leaders, too, are increasingly acknowledging the importance of wellbeing in the workplace.

-Raising mental health awareness at work – the business benefits
+The business case for raising mental health awareness at work

-Mental health awareness for managers – Four signs to watch out for
+Mental health awareness for managers: Four common signs to watch out for

 Ninety-one million working days a year are lost to mental health issues – that’s an estimated cost of £35 billion to UK employers – but 67% of workers report feeling too scared or embarrassed to admit taking time out for mental health reasons.